BorisKozo/TodoMVC-Example/book.md

 			it("can mark an item as completed")
 		})
 ```

-You can now run the tests by using `mocha` in the console.
-All the tests will be presented as "pending" since we did not provide an implementation.
-The implementation is done by manipulating the Zombie.js browser.
+To run the tests, type `mocha` in the console.
+At this point, all the tests are presented
+as "pending" since we did not provide an implementation.
+The implementation is done
-Mocha provides a beforeEach() function which is being executed before each test.
-In this method we create a new browser instance; we do not reuse the browser to prevent interactions between different tests.
-We then use the `visit` method.
+by manipulating the Zombie.js browser object.
+Mocha provides a `beforeEach()` function
+which is executed before each test.
+In this function we create a new browser instance;

-A very important pitfall in JavaScript testing is the wait issue.
-In traditional web page, the page DOM is constructed from the the Html file.
-In this case, if for example we run code in $(window).ready() function, all our DOM is gurenteed to be ready.
-However, in a single page JavaScript application, the Dom is built dynamically.
-This pose a difficulty for testing tools as they cannot know when the page was fully loaded and might try to execute code that interacts with the DOM, which would fail.
-Consider our todo application; when the application page is first loaded is doesn't contain the UI elements.
-Only then, RequireJS dynamically loads the text box which allows adding new items.
-If we consider our first test (adding new todo item); this test will probably fail, since the text box in which the user enters the new item doesn't exist immediatly after the page was loaded.
+we do not reuse the browser to prevent interactions between different tests.
+We then use the `visit` method of the browser to navigate to a specific URL.

+A very important pitfall in JavaScript acceptance testing is the wait issue.
+In a traditional web page, the page DOM is constructed from an HTML file.
+In this case,
+when the code is in the $(window).ready() function, all the DOM is guaranteed to be
+ready.
+However, in a single page JavaScript application, the DOM is built dynamically.
+This poses a difficulty for testing tools as they cannot know when the page was fully
+loaded.
+If the testing tool tries to execute code that interacts with the DOM before
+it is fully loaded, the tests fails.
+Consider our TodoMVC application; when the
+application page is first loaded is doesn't contain any UI elements.
+Only then,
+RequireJS dynamically loads the `main_header_view` which allows adding new todos.
+If we consider our first test (adding new todo item); it will probably fail, since
+the text box in which the user enters the text for the todo item doesn't exist yet.
-To handle this case we have to explicitly wait for some condition.
+To handle this case we have to explicitly wait for some condition to become satisfied.
 In the tests, we check that an item with id `#new-todo` exists.
-We use it as indication that the JavaScript code executed and created the relevant DOM elements.
+We use it as
+indication that the JavaScript code executed and created the relevant DOM elements.

 ```js
 		function waitForPageLoadEnd(callback) {
 			that.browser.wait(function() {